anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 path segment, it does not describe the usage of the extension identifier as path segment which may have child path segments.
 This document updates [@!RFC9082] to allow the usage of extension identifiers as path segments which may have child path segments.
-For example, if the `foobar` extension defines the child paths `fizz` and `fazz`, the URIs for this extension would take the the following forms:
+For example, if the "foobar" extension defines the child paths "fizz" and "fazz", the URIs for this extension would take the following forms:

     https://base.example/foobar/fizz
     https://base.example/foobar/fazz